 I am a postdoctoral fellow in the Center for Economy and Society at Johns Hopkins University.
 Focusing on economic and political sociology from a global perspective, my research is motivated by longstanding questions concerning the division of labor and well-being, the dynamics of boundaries and identities, and the micro-macro problem.
 In addressing these questions, I prize analytical clarity and complement various methodologies depending on the specific research question.
-Always fascinated by polymaths and Swiss Army knives, I draw from qualitative, comparative-historical, and computational methods, including in-depth interviews, ethnography, network analysis, text mining, and agent-based modeling.
+Always fascinated by polymaths and Swiss Army knives, I draw from qualitative, comparative-historical, and computational methods, including in-depth interviews, ethnography, network analysis, text mining, and agent-based simulation modeling.

 Interests

-• Work and Occupations
+• Work & Occupations

 • Migration